Yogesh1536/day-35-rain-alert-notification/README.md

 Here i used open weathermap API to get weather data using API key and used twillio to send notification at registered mobile number.

-if you run the code, from API data it check if there is possibility for rain for next 12 hours, if there is a rain then SMS will be send to registered mobile number in twillio to carry an umbrella https://openweathermap.org/api link for open weathermao Website https://www.twilio.com/ link for twillio login
+if you run the code, from API data it check if there is possibility for rain for next 12 hours, if there is a rain then SMS will be send to registered mobile number in twillio to carry an umbrella.

+https://openweathermap.org/api link for open weathermap Website. https://www.twilio.com/ link for twillio login